invesdwin/invesdwin-context-r/README.md

 You are free to choose which integration method you prefer by selecting the appropriate runtime module as a dependency for your application.
 The `invesdwin-context-r-runtime-contract` module defines interfaces for integrating your R scripts in a way that works with all of the above runtime modules.
 So you have the benefit of being able to write your R scripts once and easily test against different runtimes in order to:
 - verify that Renjin produces the same results as R itself
-- to measure the performance impact of the different solutions
+- to measure the performance impact of the different runtime solutions
 - to gain flexibility in various deployment scenarios

 For an example R script integration, have a look at the `invesdwin-context-r-optimalf` module.